baolong281/jupyter-copilot/README.md

 ![https://github.com/baolong281/jupyter-copilot/blob/656c425c9956eb1563a3f90990e0b270ebff725f/imgs/demo.gif](https://github.com/baolong281/jupyter-copilot/blob/656c425c9956eb1563a3f90990e0b270ebff725f/imgs/demo.gif?raw=true)

+**⚠️ WARNING: You should not use this for remote notebooks over SSH as authentication for the extension server  is currently disabled.
+Also, This extension also only supports JupyterLab and not classic notebooks :(**

+**This extension is still very new and may be rough around the edges.
+If you experience any bugs or have any feature requests please let me know :)**

 ## Features

-WARNING: This extension is still very new and may be rough around the edges.
-If you experience any bugs or have any feature requests please let me know :)

 - Inline completions with GitHub Copilot 🤖
 - Native GitHub authentication 🔐